Premium Intraocular Lenses (IOLs) in Central and Northern Palm Beach County, FL

 Toric IOLs correct astigmatism and vision loss caused by cataracts.
 These IOLs are designed with different powers in different meridians of the lens as well as alignment markings on the peripheral part of the lens to allow the surgeon to adjust the orientation of the lens when inserted into the eye, for optimal astigmatism correction.

 Multifocal IOLs restore crisp, clear vision at various distances and are commonly used to treat presbyopia.
 These premium IOLs can decrease the need for reading glasses after surgery and improve vision in low light at night.
-Some studies have shown that while multifocal IOLs are more likely to cause glare than accommodating IOLs, they can provide better near vision.
+Some studies have shown that while multifocal IOLs are occasionally more likely to cause glare than accommodating IOLs, they can provide better near vision.
+Dr. Coffman’s patients were so pleased with this lens that he had the multifocal lenses implanted in his own eyes to eliminate all need for glasses.

 Learn More about IOLs